For Graduate Students

-University of Washington doctoral students in the humanities, social sciences, and arts divisions of the College of Arts & Sciences who have completed their work at the master’s level and who will receive no other funding during the term of the award.
+University of Washington doctoral students in the humanities disciplines, broadly construed, of the College of Arts & Sciences who have completed their work at the master’s level and who will receive no other funding during the term of the award.
 Note: graduate students who are interested in the Digital Humanities Summer Fellowship and the Barclay Simpson Scholars in Public Fellowship may only apply for one of these opportunities in any given funding round.

 The Simpson Center for the Humanities biannually invites proposals from doctoral students in the humanities to pursue public-facing projects in their areas of study and practice.
 Our inaugural cohort of fellows met throughout the summer of 2021, with the next cohort to be selected in the fall of 2022 for the summer of 2023.
 The fellowship builds on the Simpson Center’s longstanding commitment to public scholarship and furthers the groundbreaking work undertaken by University of Washington faculty, doctoral students, and their community partners in the Simpson Center’s Andrew W. Mellon Foundation funded Reimagining the Humanities PhD and Reaching New Publics initiative (2015-2021).
 Composed of six doctoral students, fellowship cohorts meet weekly throughout the summer to discuss their research in progress.
 Collaborative projects are encouraged and recipients of this fellowship each receive a stipend of $6,000.